statOmics/MSqRob/README.md

 The authors kindly ask to make a reference to Goeminne et al. (2016) and Goeminne et al. (2017) when making use of this package in any kind of publication or presentation.

-## 1. MSqRob as a standalone for Windows
+## 1. MSqRob as a standalone application for Windows

 When you are a Windows user who only wants to use the functionality of the MSqRob Shiny GUI and who doesn't foresee to use R in the near future, you can go for the MSqRob standalone version.
 Note that this distribution is around 500 MB in size, as it contains the R framework internally, so if you have R already installed on your computer, you might consider to install MSqRob within the R framework (see below).